smikhalevski/roqueform/README.md

 // ⮕ Field<Planet[] | undefined>
 ```

-`planetsField` is a derived field, and it is linked to its parent `universeField`.
+`planetsField` is a child field, and it is linked to its parent `universeField`.

 ```ts
 planetsField.key;